This web page is no longer actively updated. Please visit the following URL for current HITM deadlines: https://honors.fsu.edu/academics/honors-major

 - A critical review of related work in your field, to provide background information and demonstrate the need for your project.

 - Your proposed research methods, along with an explanation of why your approach is appropriate for your research or creative activity.

 - Preliminary bibliography.

-The Faculty Committee
+The SUPERVISORY Committee

 - One additional faculty member from the department that houses the student's major (some departments house more than one major)